VentGrey/Epitaph/README.md

 - Soft reload with:  <kbd>Super</kbd>+<kbd>Shift</kbd>+<kbd>R</kbd>

 If everything is good, this theme should load up quickly if not, please check your dependencies.
-Feel free to open requests, make suggestions and improvements, try not to get confused.
+Feel free to open requests, make suggestions and improvements, try not to get confused or that'll be your epitaph.

-## Issues (Not worth using the tabs up there)
+## Issues (Not worth using the issues tab up there)
+- Improve install script
+  - Ask the user if he/she wants lemonbar or polybar and omit unnecessary steps
+  - Cleanup the `install` script code.
+  - Make xworkspaces script faster / write it in C to avoid the HUGE cpu consumption when changing state quickly.
+  - Separate the camel script into more fifos for improved lemonbar output processing.
+  - Create a C / Rust program to get the current volume percentage.
-- Nothing for now
+  - Integrate a systray for lemonbar users